-Effective fall semester 2004, students' schedules for a particular term are subject to cancellation if charges billed for the term are not paid by the specified date.
+Students' schedules for each term are subject to cancellation if charges billed for the term are not paid by the specified date.
 The cancellation process will begin prior to the start of the term and end on the fifth calendar day of the term.
 The specified dates for cancellation will be posted on Webster.
 It is the student's responsibility to be aware of these dates.

-Students receiving financial aid will not be affected by this cancellation.
+Students receiving financial aid that covers at least 50 percent of all changes should not be affected by this cancellation.
 Financial aid includes federal and state aid, scholarships, third party tuition payment, military assistance, PACT, and so forth.
 Also, students who are on the installment payment plan are not affected.

 Once a student's schedule is cancelled, accounts must be current before the student will be allowed to re-register.
 This means that all charges must be paid or the first installment payment must be paid.
 Please be aware that once a student's schedule is cancelled, there is no guarantee that the desired courses will be available.